-- The 2017 survey of fixed construction and demolition recycling facilities and secondary aggregates producers found over 1.38 million tonnes of recycled and secondary aggregate were sold from North East England in 2017. - Sources of recycled and secondary aggregates included construction and demolition waste, spent road planings, ash from the Haverton Hill Energy from Waste Plant on Teesside and materials originating from the steelworks at Redcar.
-There were no sales of secondary aggregates from Lynemouth Power Station again in 2017 due to work to convert it to 100% biomass firing although there are large quantities of ash in storage that could be used as an aggregate. - This recycled and secondary aggregates sales figure for 2016 should be treated with some degree of caution as not all producers in North East England responded to the survey and have thus not been included in the figures.
+- The 2018 survey of fixed construction and demolition recycling facilities and secondary aggregates producers found 1.3 million tonnes of recycled and secondary aggregate were sold from North East England in 2018. - Sources of recycled and secondary aggregates included construction and demolition waste, spent road planings, ash from the Haverton Hill Energy from Waste Plant on Teesside and materials originating from the steelworks at Redcar. - This recycled and secondary aggregates sales figure should be treated with some degree of caution as not all producers in North East England responded to the survey and have thus not been included in the figures.
 In addition, the survey does not include mobile crushers and screens which are known to make a significant contribution in terms of the quantities of construction and demolition waste recycled for aggregate uses.